ankitraj4096/HabitFlow/HELP_SUPPORT.md

 A: HabitFlow uses minimal storage (<50MB typically).
 Tasks and notes are stored efficiently in the cloud.

 **Q: What happens to old completed tasks?**
-A: Completed tasks are automatically archived after 30 days to keep your app fast and clean.
-You can still view them in your history.
+A: Regular completed tasks older than 3 months are automatically archived.
+Recurring task history older than 3 months is also cleaned up to keep the app fast.

 **Q: Does HabitFlow clean up old data?**
 A: Yes!
-The app runs automatic cleanup every 24 hours to remove outdated cache files and optimize performance.
+The app runs automatic cleanup every 24 hours to:
+- Archive completed tasks older than 3 months
+- Remove recurring task history older than 3 months
+- Clean up old chat messages (1 month+)
+- Optimize cache and performance

+**Q: Will I lose my tier progress if old tasks are deleted?**
+A: No!
+Your lifetime completed task count (used for tier progress) is stored separately and never decreases.

 **Q: Can I export my task history?**
 A: This feature is coming soon!
 For now, contact support if you need a data export.